Measurement of Branching Fractions of $J/\psi$ and $\psi(3686)$ decays to $\Sigma^{+}$ and $\overline{\Sigma}^-$: Systematic Uncertainties

 \subsection{MC efficiency correction for charged tracks}

-The tracking and PID efficiency differences between data and simulation for the proton and anti-proton have been taken into account based on correction factors obtained from control samples in bins of transverse momentum and polar angle.
+The tracking and PID efficiency differences between data and simulation for the proton and anti-proton have been studied in bins of transverse momentum and polar angle from control samples $\Psi \rightarrow p \bar{p} \pi^{+} \pi^{-}$.
+These differences are treated as correction factors to calculate the nominal efficiencies.
 The systematic uncertainties due to the limited statistics of the control samples are obtained by summing their relative uncertainties in different bins quadratically and are estimated to be $1.6\%$ and $1.5\%$ for $J/\psi$ and $\psi(3686)$, respectively.